 - How can I access my Total Compensation statement?

 This year your statement is available both on paper and online.
-The paper statement will be sent to your home and a printer friendly PDF version will also be available on line on the PensionConnect site and via Atlas.
-The PDF will be our primary delivery method going forward.
+The paper statement will be sent to your home and a printer friendly PDF version will also be available online on the PensionConnect site and accessible via Atlas.

 - Who is getting this statement?